mbloch/mapshaper/docs/development/raster-implementation.md

 - `-blur radius=` for projected raster blur.
 - `-proj` for raster reprojection, with `nodata-color=` and `resampling=nearest|bilinear` support.
-- `-contours` for tracing isolines into a new polyline layer.
+- `-contours` for tracing isolines into a new polyline layer, or closed bands into a polygon layer.
 - SVG export.
 - Session snapshot export/import.